Paul Touvier: Early life

 Paul Claude Marie Touvier was born on 3 April 1915 in Saint-Vincent-sur-Jabron, Alpes de Haute-Provence, in southeastern France.
 His family was devoutly Roman Catholic, lower-middle-class and extremely conservative.
 He was one of 11 children, and the oldest of the five boys.
 He served as an altar boy when he was young, and attended a seminary for a year, intending to become a priest.

 Touvier's mother, Eugenie, was an orphan who was raised by nuns.
 As an adult, she was very religious and went to Mass every day.
-She died when Touvier was an adolescent.
+She died when Touvier was a teenager.
 His father, François Touvier, was a tax collector in Chambéry, after having retired after serving as a career soldier for 19 years.
 Touvier's father was very conservative, an admirer of the monarchist and anti-parliamentarist Charles Maurras and L'Action Française.